konomu/lagrange-personal/_posts/2024-08-24-wa-ga-topic-presence.md

   </tr></thead>
 <tbody>
   <tr>
-    <td class="tg-0lax">- Anything present at the scene of the conversation.<br>- Anything previously mentioned.<br>- Anything related to something previously mentioned or present at the scene of the conversation.<br>- Anything the listener is aware of.</td>
+    <td class="tg-0lax">- Anything present at the scene of the conversation.<br>- Anything previously mentioned.<br>- Anything related to something previously mentioned or present at the scene of the conversation.<br>- Anything the speaker knows the listener is aware of.</td>
   </tr>
 </tbody>
 </table>